 Bishop Mugambi created the office of small Christian communities in the Diocese of Meru in the year 2013 and appointed Reverend Fr.
-Lawrence Murori the first Diocesan coordinator in the office of small Christian communities to coordinate the activities of SCCs in the Diocese of Meru, Kenya.
+Lawrence Murori the first Diocesan coordinator in the office of small Christian communities to coordinate the activities of SCCs throughout the Diocese.

 In his effort to promote evangelization through easy access to the pastoral services, bishop Mugambi created several new parishes, and of course, small Christian communities played a key role in this process.

 Diocese of Meru has 80 parishes as of 2018 and the administration of these parishes is done by Diocesan and religious priests.
 The bishop’s support to the office of small Christian communities has an immense impact, such as the promotion and the involvement of the laity in the parish leadership and organization, which is in conformity with the spirit of Vatican II.